supertypeai/sectors-kb/recipe/quick_start_in_python/01_list_all_subsectors.md

 ## Accessing List of All Subsectors

-Before writing your code, you must access your API Keys in the [Sectors API Page](https://www.sectors.app/api).
-We wil use that API Keys later as an authorization for the API.
+Before writing your code, you must access your API Keys in the [Sectors API Page](https://sectors.app/api).
+We will use that API Keys later as an authorization for the API.

 ```python
 API_KEYS = "Your API Keys"